HOME Kansai Osaka Osaka Suburbs Osaka's Best Kept Secret for Autumn Foliage: Hoshida Park's Hoshi-no-Buranko Bridge

 ▲ The pedestrian bridge got its name because it resembles a forest railway as the path goes along the side of the mountain.
 There is an excellent aerial view from this bridge of the Amano River below that has become a mountain stream.

-This wood deck bridge is about 200 meters long and about 10 meters above the ground.
-The sounds of the babbling brook and birds singing in the woods fill the air.
-While slowly walking along amid this lovely nature, a gentle breeze would sometimes rustle the leaves of the trees and carry on it the fresh scent of the earth.
+This wooden deck bridge spans about 200 meters and stands roughly 10 meters above the ground.
+The air is filled with the sounds of a babbling brook and birds singing in the woods.
+As you stroll slowly through this beautiful natural setting, a gentle breeze may occasionally rustle the leaves and carry with it the fresh, earthy scent of the forest.

 ▲ In some places there are notices that introduce the names and features of plants.
 That these also included photos of the plants and leaves was also helpful.